OpenVidu/openvidu-loadtest/README.md

 RETRY_TIMES=5
 ```

-#### For selecting the video to use (only used in browserMode REAL)
+#### For selecting the video to use
-These properties allow you to select the video to use when the browsers used are real browsers.
+These properties allow you to select the video to use.
-There are 3 default options and you can also use a custom video, check the description of the [browser-emulator Initialize instance API](https://github.com/OpenVidu/openvidu-loadtest/tree/master/browser-emulator#initialize-instance) for more information about these options:
+There are 3 default options, and you can also use a custom video, check the description of the [browser-emulator Initialize instance API](https://github.com/OpenVidu/openvidu-loadtest/tree/master/browser-emulator#initialize-instance) for more information about these options:
 ```properties
 # Video type options: BUNNY, INTERVIEW, GAME, CUSTOM
 VIDEO_TYPE=BUNNY